jose-blockchain/chaincraft/README.md

 - [x] Gossip: Sharing JSON messages between the nodes (`SharedMessage`).
 - [x] Permanent storage: the JSON messages are stored in key/value.
 - [x] Discovery: Global or Local Discovery of new nodes.
-ALMOST DONE
 - [ ] Mandatory and Optional Fields and Types: Some format for JSON, prevalidation.
 Ban peers sending invalid format.
 - [ ] `SharedObject` list that is updated by `SharedMessages` (inside can go Linked Fields Chaining).
 Ban peers sending invalid messages.
 - [ ] Primitives (RSA, ECSA, VDF, VRF, Signature Aggregation, LSH, Quantum-resistant Primitives)